 Some of these students end up settling for other alternatives in college, while for most of them, they have to complete their academics much later in life when their peers will already be working on other things in their lives.

 The role of an occupational therapist in the lives of such students is immense.
 It is important to work with them through these experiences, help them realize that all is not lost just yet.
-Students with developmental or intellectual disabilities can actually work with a therapist to overcome their challenges, and get through school just like their peers.
+Students with developmental or intellectual disabilities can actually work with a therapist to overcome their challenges and get through school just like their peers.

 People with disabilities should have equal rights and equal access to the public programs and services.
-However, if we are to assist these students learn like their peers, we have to do more to help each of them at a personal level, and that is where an occupational therapist comes in.
+However, if we are to assist these students in learning like their peers, we have to do more to help each of them at a personal level, and that is where an occupational therapist comes in.
 We have to cater to their needs as individuals, and this is why occupational therapy is necessary.

-The need for occupational therapy
+The need for occupational therapy for students

-Anyone who has been through the post-secondary school system can attest to the fact that these courses, environments and activities will often bring about new demands for students with disabilities.
+Anyone who has been through the post-secondary school system can attest to the fact that these courses, environments, and activities will often bring about new demands for students with disabilities.
 These demands can manifest in various forms, including social, independent living, academic, vocational or even mobility challenges for the students.

 Individuals who are planning on attending some of these education programs are therefore supposed to consider visiting occupational therapists to share some of their fears about the prospect of new changes in their lives.
 The therapist has a unique knowledge base that will be helpful to support such individuals.
 It is important to be prepared ahead of such changes in life, to be better equipped to deal with the culture shock that comes after.